Phase Matching for Out-of-Distribution Generalization: Experiments

-5pt \textbf{Choices of Matching Loss.} Since our objective is to match the representation of each patch from the image pairs, we evaluate various types of matching loss, including SmoothL1, MSE, and PatchNCE.
-As demonstrated in \cref{tab:abl_loss}, the PatchNCE loss outperforms the others on Art Painting, Cartoon, and Sketch domains, while also showing competitive performance on the Photo domain.
+Since our objective is to match the representation of each patch from the image pairs, we evaluate various types of matching loss, including SmoothL1, MSE, and PatchNCE.
+As demonstrated in Tab. \ref{tab:abl_loss}, the PatchNCE loss outperforms the others on Art Painting, Cartoon, and Sketch domains, while also showing competitive performance on the Photo domain.
 The inferior performance of SmoothL1 and MSE is probably due to the simplistic alignment of the representation, which lacks focus on discriminating the positive patch from the negatives.
+This phenomenon corroborates the observations in Sec. \ref{sec:intro}, that the spatial relationship carried in the phase information is crucial to image recognition.